MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Delete Assistant**: This method deletes the assistant instance.
 It gets the assistant ID, [deletes the assistant](https://platform.openai.com/docs/api-reference/assistants/deleteAssistant) using the OpenAI client, and then updates the assistant instance property to None.
 The method returns a boolean indicating whether the deletion was successful or not.

-- **Add File to Vector Store**: This method adds a file to the assistant's internal vector store taking a file path as input.
-The file path is passed to the [attach new file](#vector-store-methods) method of the internal [vector store](#vector-store-class).
-The method returns the status of additional operation.

-- **Add Files to Vector Store**: This method adds multiple files to the assistant's internal vector store taking a list of strings, each representing a file path, as input.
-The file paths are passed to the [attach new file](#vector-store-methods) method of the internal [vector store](#vector-store-class).
-The method returns a boolean indicating is all files were added successfully.
+- **Attach File**: Takes in a list of file path strings and passes the repective file paths to the [attach new file](#vector-store-methods) method of the assistant's internal [vector store](#vector-store-class).
+Returns False if any of the files were not added successfully or if no file paths were provided.

 - **Update Tool Set**: This method updates the tool set used by the assistant.
 It takes a list of tool dictionaries.
 It updates the assistant instance and tool set.
 The method returns a boolean indicating whether the update was successful or not.

 - **Send Message**: This is an *asynchronous* method that creates a [message object](https://platform.openai.com/docs/api-reference/messages/object) and inserts it into the assistant's thread.
 The message object is then returned.
-[Attachments](https://platform.openai.com/docs/api-reference/messages/createMessage#messages-createmessage-attachments) can be added to a message and will inserted into the thread along side the message's content.

 - **Get Message History**: This is an *asynchronous* method that takes in a `history_length` parameter and returns the entire chat log up to a maximum of `history_length` messages.
 This method also handles the assistant's attempts at calling [developer defined functions](https://platform.openai.com/docs/assistants/tools/function-calling/function-calling-beta).
 This method prints a loading message to the console while it waits for the assistant to finish its response.
 When `debugMode` is False or None, the method returns a list of dictionaries of the following format.

         message = {
             "role": "user" or "assistant",
-            "content": "Message content",
+            "text": "the message's text content",
         }

 - **Get Attributes**: This method returns a dictionary containing the assistant's attributes.
 The dictionary contains the assistant's ID, creation time (*in seconds*), name, instructions, tool set, user defined functions, model, model parameters, vector store, and thread id.